SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    </ b
    </ a

-This example takes an input string, and prints each of its characters on a separate line in a column.
+This example takes an input string and prints each of its characters on a separate line in a column.
-The first selector part, ``columnize``, is also used as the name of the string to be converted into a column.
+The first selector part, ``columnize``, is also the name of the string to be converted into a column.
-Likewise, the second selector part, ``backwards``, is also used as the name of the Boolean indicator of whether the string should be converted into a column of characters in reverse order.
+Likewise, the second selector part, ``backwards``, is also the name of a Boolean parameter indicating whether the string should be converted into a column of characters in reverse order.

 Note that this example calls ``print`` rather than ``println``